in the UK

 The flexibility of the cloud not only allows for companies to react to the unexpected - a historic global pandemic, say - but it also makes possible entirely new types of business.
 It means online education tools like Firefly can ramp up their resources during exam season, or a fantasy sports platform like FanDuel can meet the rush of a game day.
 It allows a visual effects company like Milk to access enough raw computing power to simulate an ocean, or support AI specialists Faculty in solving the problems of clients from the BBC to the NHS.

-As this report by economic consultancy Public First highlights, cloud computing has become increasingly important to Britain's fastest-growing companies.
+As this report by economic consultancy Public First highlights, cloud computing has become increasingly important to the UK's fastest-growing companies.
 Public First estimates that AWS generates £8.7 billion in economic value for business across the UK, more than the Premier League or the music industry - and that over the next ten years, the total impact on the cloud on GDP is likely to double.